CertainRisk/Microsoft-Intune/README.md

 - iPhone/iPad and Android device users have to select a group during setup, while for Windows, this can be done through the Company Portal.
 - Once devices are in groups, rules and apps can be assigned to them.

+# Implementing Security Rules with Intune's Endpoint Security Node

+End point security policies help you focus on security and mitigate risks to devices, allowing you to remediate devices or restore them to a compliant and secure state.

+Intune's Endpoint Security centralizes tools for device security:

+- **Device Monitoring:** Easily check the compliance status of managed devices and address policy issues.
+- **Security Baselines:** Quickly apply best practice security configurations to Windows devices and key applications.
+- **Focused Security Policies:** Tailor security settings for antivirus, disk encryption, firewalls, and more through specific endpoint-security policies.
+- **Compliance Policies:** Set rules for device and user compliance, including OS versions, passwords, and threat levels.
+- **Conditional Access Integration:** Gate access to resources based on compliance, managing both enrolled and unenrolled devices.
+- **Microsoft Defender Integration:** Seamlessly integrate with Microsoft Defender for Endpoint for enhanced security tasks and detailed remediation steps.
+- **Configuration Manager Integration:** In a co-managed scenario, link Configuration Manager with Microsoft Defender for Endpoint for advanced threat detection, investigation, and response.